-An alias looks and behaves like its original node, except the fact that its label is in italics.
+e An alias looks and behaves like its original node, except the fact that its label is in italics.
 You can select it, double-click it to open it Object window, move, resize, edit its label, and draw arrows to or from it, just like any other node.
 The alias and original show the same title - if you edit the title in one of them, it automatically changes in the other.

-How alias and original can differ

-On the other hand, the properties of the node - rather than the object that it depicts - can differ between the original and its alias.
+How alias and On the other hand, the properties of the node - rather than the object that it depicts - can differ original can differ between the original and its alias.
 You can modify one node's location (obviously) and size, its color (using the Color palette), and its styles using the Node Style dialog.

-If an alias and its original node are in the same diagram, it displays any arrows to or from only the original node, not the alias.
+Tip If an alias and its original node are in the same diagram, it displays any arrows to or from only the original node, not the alias.
 If the alias is in a different module, it displays arrows connecting it to other nodes in that module, as they would be displayed if it were the original node.

-Input and output nodes are aliases

-Input nodes (page 120) and output nodes (page 122) are kinds of alias nodes that have special style properties.

-To edit an attribute

-You can edit most attributes of an object directly in the Attribute panel (page 24) or in the Object window (page 23).
+Input and output nodes Input nodes (page 116) and output nodes (page 118) are kinds of alias nodes that have special are aliases style properties.
+To edit an attribute You can edit most attributes of an object directly in the Attribute panel (page 22) or in the Object window (page 21).
 User-editable attributes include identifier, title, description, units, and definition.
 See next section on how to change class.
 Some attributes you cannot edit because they are computed, including inputs, outputs, and value.
 To edit an attribute, first display it in the Attribute panel or Object window for the object, and make sure you are in edit mode.
-Then:

-- 1. Click in the Attribute field.
-A blinking text cursor and dotted outline around the attribute indicate that the attribute is editable. - Use standard text-editing methods to edit it type, copy and paste, and use the mouse to select text or move the cursor. - 3.
-To save the changes, click anywhere outside the Attribute field, press Enter, or display another attribute.

-Cancel and undo edits

-To cancel changes while editing an attribute, press the Esc (escape) key to revert to the previous version.
-Except when editing a definition, click to cancel changes.
+Then: 1.
+Click in the Attribute field.
+A blinking text cursor and dotted outline around the attribute indicate that the attribute is editable.
+2. Use standard text-editing methods to edit it - type, copy and paste, and use the mouse to select text or move the cursor.
+To save the changes, click anywhere outside the Attribute field, press Enter, or display 3. another attribute.
+Cancel and undo edits To cancel changes while editing an attribute, press the Esc (escape) key to revert to the previous version.
+Except when editing a definition, click x to cancel changes.
 To cancel changes after you have just made and accepted them, select Undo from the Edit menu (or press Control+z).

-Attribute changes

-All displays of an object use its same attributes, so any change to an attribute affects all views that display that attribute.
+Attribute changes All displays of an object use its same attributes, so any change to an attribute affects all views the redrawing of arrows to reflect any changes in dependencies.

+that display that attribute.
 For example, any change to a title appears in other diagram nodes, object windows, or result views referring to that object by title.
-Any change to a definition causes the redrawing of arrows to reflect any changes in dependencies.
+Any change to a definition causes